Conveyor Belts Manufacturer and Supplier in China

 Conveyor belts will always be a top consideration in bulk materials handling.
 The system’s ability to safely handle large amounts of material in an orderly and timely manner makes it an indispensable asset of industrial production.
 Make sure that parts of your conveyor, like its splices, belt, motor, pulleys, and its metal or rubber-based rollers are made with high-quality materials.

 To focus your search, we recommend you take some time to jot down your specifications, requirements, and questions.
 Don’t forget to include things like your budget, your quality standard requirements, your delivery deadline, and your support preferences (installation assistance, parts replacement, etc.).
 Once you’ve got your list together, get to looking.
 All of those manufacturers we’ve listed are experienced and trustworthy, but only one will be right for you.
 Find out which one that is by picking out three or four and reach out to each of them with your list.
 After you’ve spoken to each of them at length, compare and contrast their services and offers, and select the one that suits you best.

 Replacement Conveyor Belt?

 With enough time and use, you may find that you need conveyor belt replacement parts.
 If you end up wondering how to repair conveyor belts, the answer is simple: contact us to request replacement conveyor parts or information about repairs.

 If your current system is in need of an overhaul, provides high-quality, durable replacement conveyor components, namely belts.
 We’re equipped with cutting-edge conveyor belt construction technology in-house, including splicing, cleat welding, and V-guiding.

 You can request a conveyor belt replacement through our online form or by calling one of our experts.

-Our company manufactures all kinds of ST belts and ep conveyor belt,
+Our company manufactures all kinds of solid woven conveyor belt, high temperature resistant conveyor belts.

 Get In Touch